goldbergyoni/javascript-testing-best-practices/readme-es.md

 it("When a valid product is about to be deleted, ensure data access DAL was called once, with the right product and right config", async () => {
   //Asumimos que ya hemos añadido un producto const dataAccessMock = sinon.mock(DAL);
-  //hmmm MAL: testear las partes internas es nuestro principal objetivo, en vez de ser un efecto secundario dataAccessMock
+  //hmmm MAL: testear las partes internas está siendo nuestro principal objetivo, en vez de ser un efecto secundario dataAccessMock
     .expects("deleteProduct")
     .once()